 This post is also available in: Nederlands

-Every time I pack my bag for a new adventure I am doubting what I should bring and what I should not bring.
+Every time I pack my bags for a new adventure I find myself questioning what I should and should not bring.
 Packing too much is a waste of weight, but packing too little can have nasty consequences.
-That is why I always start packing these 11 essentials.
+That is why I always start by packing these 11 essentials.
 Because I know, as long as I pack these things for my backpacking trip, I am going to be pretty well prepared!

 Oh, and just so you know, I didn’t make up these essentials myself.
-They are once (a long time ago) established by ‘The Mountaineers’, which is an organization for outdoor adventurers of all kinds.
+They were (a long time ago) established by ‘The Mountaineers’, which is an organization for outdoor adventurers of all kinds.
 The list was made up of 10 things that should be brought on every adventure to make sure people were able to survive in the outdoors.
-In the meanwhile, the list evolved into a system, so it can be adjusted to any backpacking trip.
+In the meantime, the list evolved into a system, so it can be adjusted to any backpacking trip.

-The only thing I did myself, is adding 1 extra item to the list: Hygiene.
+The only thing I did myself, is to add 1 extra item to the list: Hygiene.
 As I find this very essential as well!
 And even like the others on the list, this one is very adjustable for any trip!

 Maps, guidebooks, altimeters, compasses, GPS trackers, the sun, and the stars, they are all tools to help you navigate.

-A map should always be carried with you when you are going out in the unfamiliar wilderness and where there is no clear footpath to follow.
+A map should always be carried with you when you are going out into unfamiliar wilderness and where there is no clear footpath to follow.
 Make sure you understand how to read a map!

 You can also check the AllTrails app to see if your trail is in there.
-Download the map on beforehand and use it offline on the trail.
-It shows you exactly where you are and you can find back the track if you wandered off.
+Download the map beforehand and use it offline on the trail.
+It shows you exactly where you are and how to find your way back if you wandered off.

 A compass is very essential when you get disorientated during a backpacking trip.
 In combination with a map, you can find your way back.
 You might have a compass in your watch or phone but also carry an old-school standard compass.
 It doesn’t work on batteries, so you can always rely on it!

-Guidebooks are more for preparation than being a real navigation tool.
+Guidebooks are more for preparation than for being a real navigation tool.
 They tell you what you can expect from the trip.
-The altitudes you have to ascend and descend and the kind of surface you walk on.
-Often it tells you something about the climate and the weather you can expect during certain periods of year etc.
+The altitudes you have to ascend and descend and the kind of surface you will find.
+Often it tells you something about the climate and the weather you can expect during certain periods of the year, etc.

-These tools will tell you at what height you are.
-This can come in very handy to orientate yourself on a map.
-It also helps you to keep track of your progress during the trail.
+These tools will tell you at what height you are at.
+This can come in handy when you need to orientate yourself on a map.
+It also helps you to keep track of your progress during the hike.

 Sun and the stars

 This is the oldest navigation tool there is.
-People have always used this as a guide.
-You just need to know really well how it works before you can rely on it!
+People have always used the sun and stars as a guide.
+You just need to be very familiar with how it works before you can rely on it!

 Always be prepared for the dark!
 Maybe you have to start your day early, when the sun isn’t out yet, to avoid extreme heat.
 Or maybe the days are really short during wintertime.